MedievAlex/RETO_1_Nuestro_Juego/README.md

 [ X ] Add the static stalactites.

 [  ] Find how to move the same player from scene to another saving the data.

+[  ] Find how change scenes correctly.
+Opening the new scene and deleting the previous one.